 You may need some dedicated electrical circuits in your budget wood shop for not only power tools, but possibly for workshop lighting, heating, air conditioning, and ventilation.
 A basement workshop may not need air conditioning and heating because the temperature is fairly consistent underground.
 However you will still need ventilation which can be as simple as an exhaust fan with a filter to keep the dust off the motor and fan blade.
 Fresh air can be brought in through a window.

 A garage usually will not have a problem with ventilation due to the large garage doors.
 However heat and cooling may be required depending on your location.

 Another thought is noise.
 Will your shop activities disturb other members of the household?
 Will the neighbors get annoyed from the sound of power tools running at odd hours or on weekends?
 Some sound dampening may be required.

-The three most common mistakes when setting up a woodworking shop, and additional questions about setting up a budget wood shop are answered in Ralph Chapman’s book.
+The three most common mistakes when setting up a woodworking shop, and additional questions about setting up a cheap wood shop are answered in Ralph Chapman’s book.
 He can tell you how to set up a small home woodworking shop for less than $1000 based on his many years of experience as a woodworker.
 Ralph will also tell you how and where to save money on tool purchases.
 That alone is worth the price of his book.

 In addition to what I mentioned above, good wood shop lighting is needed.
 Often the basement and the garage will not have adequate lighting for work.
 A garage may have more natural light available through the large open doors, but what about working at night?
 In many cases it is possible that you can use the existing lighting circuit and add some additional LED light fixtures.

 Something that I like is cushioned mats on the floor.
 When you are standing for several hours, having cushioned mats will make your feet feel so much better.